RedElastic/reactive-stock-trader/ISSUES.md

 # Design

 We'll treat Lagom as purely internally facing, and we won't care too much about the HTTP interface it is exposing, relying on Play as a service client to moderate external requests to the Lagom space.
 Thus we'll treat all service calls as parameterless, pure request-response.

+# Notes

+Caution: be careful not to reference the initial state in a behaviour in a command, for example, but instead use the state() method.
+It may be best to split all command/event handlers out as separate methods from the behaviour defining method to ensure that the initial state passed to the behaviour method (used in the newBehaviorBuilder) is not referenced.